 - Does TypeScript support all principles of object-oriented programming?

-It’s vital to all the basics of Node.js itself – how the event loop works, why you should avoid synchronous methods and ore.
+It’s vital to understand all the basics of Node.js itself – how the event loop works, why you should avoid synchronous methods and more.
 Working with Node.js is a lot about handling APIs and the framework you should be familiar with is express.js.
-That’s why you should definitely brush up on error handling in express.js and the mechanics of the middlewares.
+That’s why you should definitely brush up on error handling in express.js and the mechanics of the middleware.

 What are some typical questions?

 - How can you improve the scalability of a Node.js app?

 - How does the Express middleware work?